 An interesting possibility to get rid of our plastic waste

-Ultimately, plastics will completely degrade but because plastics are a relatively new product, no one knows exactly how long it will take for a single plastic article to degrade to simple molecules.
+Ultimately, plastics will completely degrade, but because plastics are a relatively new product, no one knows exactly how long it will take for a single plastic article to degrade to simple molecules.
 Some estimates are in the range of 500 to 1,000 years.

 An additional problem with this scenario is that the plastic needs to be in the presence of UV.
 If it is in a landfill, it will not degrade.
 That was the case but recently, microbes have been identified as a potential source for “biodegradation” of plastics.

-In 2008, a young man in Canada identified that microbes can speed up the biodegradation, converting the equivalent of a plastic bag into simple molecules inside 3 months.
+In 2008, a young man in Canada identified that microbes can speed up biodegradation, converting the equivalent of a plastic bag into simple molecules within 3 months.
 But as the young man said, this would be best on an industrial scale because fermenting tanks would be necessary.
 But what about the plastics already in a landfill?

 A Natural Solution, the Waxworm

 Environmental Science and Technology published an article in 2014 that described the biodegradation of Polyethylene (PE) by bacterial strains from the guts of Waxworms.
 The study reported that between 6.1 and 10.7% of a PE test film had degraded within 60 days.

-Additional work showed that the gut bacteria of the mealworms were the main heroes of this process.
+Additional work showed that the gut bacteria of the mealworms were the major heroes of this process.
 But just adding the bacteria to the plastic will not produce the same results, possibly due to the need for a controlled (warm and wet) environment evident in the mealworm’s gut.

 The Use of Enzymes

-In 2016, a team from Kyoto University has identified that enzymes can be used to breakdown poly(ethylene terephthalate) (PET), a common form of plastics used in bottles and clothing.
-These enzymes might be introduced to a plastic filled landfill and allowed to work their magic.
+In 2016, a team from Kyoto University has identified that enzymes can be used to break down poly(ethylene terephthalate) (PET), a common form of plastics used in bottles and clothing.
+These enzymes might be introduced to a plastic-filled landfill and allowed to work their magic.

 Plastic Waste is a Global Problem

 It is recognized that plastic wastes are a global problem and only growing.
 The idea of adding worms or enzymes to a landfill to consume the plastic sounds well and good.
 However, keep in mind that any time humans try to meddle with nature, unseen problems pop up.

 Finally, we are aware of the production of Biodegradable Plastics (BDPs).
-BDPs can be manufactured from strict plant-based (bio-based) as well as petrochemical-based or a mix of the two.
+BDPs can be manufactured from strictly plant-based (bio-based) as well as petrochemical-based or a mix of the two.
 This increases the confusion of how to treat the wastes and what the resulting products might be.
 Bioplastics may not be as ideal as one might think.

-Reports suggest that bioplastic polymers are much higher in cost than traditional plastic products with bio-plastics being generally being 2 to 4 times as expensive to produce.
+Reports suggest that bioplastic polymers are much higher in cost than traditional plastic products, with bio-plastics being generally being 2 to 4 times as expensive to produce.
 Ultimately, we need to initially focus on reduction and recycling.
 Reduction, when possible, is preferred.

-Photo Source: Free Great Pictures
+Photo Source: Pixabay